gnugat/gnugat.github.io/_carew/pages/about-me.md

 navigations: main
 ---

 Hi!
-My name is Loïc Chardonnet, I'm developer at [SensioLabs](http://sensiolabs.com/) and I frequently use the following tools:
+My name is Loïc (pronounced "Low-ic") Chardonnet, I'm developer and I frequently use the following tools/practices:

 * TDD / BDD
 * Symfony2
 * git
 * Ubuntu

-Hint: this blog will be about these tools.
+> **Hint**: this blog might talk a lot about these.

 ## Projects